-Most of them are magnetic and some have a backup strap that you feed around the top yoke.
+Most of these small motorcycle tank bags are magnetic and some have a backup strap that you feed around the top yoke.

-Most ‘plastic’ tanks are usually a metal tank with a plastic shroud.
+Most ‘plastic’ tanks are usually metal, with a plastic shroud.
 The majority of tanks are metallic at the front.
-Check first before you buy a mini magnetic tank bag because if it’s only secured around the top yoke, it’ll spend all of its time levitating over the tank which is funny at first but also properly dangerous.
+Check first before you buy a mini magnetic tank bag because if it’s only secured around the top yoke, it’ll spend all of its time levitating over the tank when you reach 50mph, which is funny at first but also can be dangerous.

 Don't place a magnetic tank bag on the floor with the magnets down - it will pick up all sorts of crap which will then scratch your tank.